Siege of Zara (1813): Aftermath

 Cadogan and general Tomašić laid out the terms to Roize; the French would be allowed to return to Italy but not to engage in combat unless they were exchanged.
 Once the surrender terms were agreed the French marched out and the British and Austrians entered Zadar.

 In all, the British and Austrians had captured 110 guns and 18 howitzers, 350 men as well as 100 dismounted guns and twelve salvageable gunboats.
 As they were about to leave for Trieste Cadogan was later instructed to hand over all prizes and spoils of war to the Austrians.
 (This order cost the crews of Havannah and Weazel an estimated £300,000 in prize money.)
 The Emperor of Austria, Francis II however, awarded Lieutenant William Hamley the Imperial Austrian Order of Leopold for his services at Zadar.

 Soon after, one by one most towns in the Illyrian Provinces fell to Anglo-Austrian forces.
-Cattaro fell the same month and in January 1814 Ragussa fell.
+Cattaro fell the same month and in January 1814 Ragusa fell.
 By the end of March 1814 all towns and cities had surrendered to the British or the allied rebels that had risen in revolt, leaving the Adriatic in complete allied control with the exception of Corfu.
 Zadar was restored to the Habsburg monarchy of the Austrian Empire by the Congress of Vienna.